n3sl30n/n3sl30n/README.md

 - 👋 Hi, I’m @n3sl30n
 - 👀 I’m interested in ...
 DevOps Culture and SRE
 - 🌱 I’m currently learning ... python, Linux, docker, k8s, Terraform, HUAWEI CLOUD, and so on continuously
 - 💞️ I’m looking to collaborate on ...
-IaS deployment and management
+IaaS deployment and management
 - 📫 How to reach me ... nsanchezl1201@gmail.com

 <!---